 The Safe Schools Improvement Act (SSIA) would amend the Elementary and Secondary Education Act (ESEA) to require school districts in states that receive ESEA funds to adopt codes of conduct specifically prohibiting bullying and harassment, including on the basis of race, color, national origin, sex, disability, sexual orientation, gender identity, and religion.

-Bullying and harassment of lesbian, gay, bisexual or transgender (LGBT) students, as well as students perceived to be LGBT, is widespread.
-While current federal law provides important support to promote school safety, it does not comprehensively and expressly focus on bullying or harassment and in no way addresses the unique challenges faced by LGBT youth.
-Studies have shown that bullying and harassment of LGBT youth contribute to high rates of absenteeism, dropout, adverse health consequences and academic underachievement.
+Bullying and harassment of lesbian, gay, bisexual, transgender, and queer (LGBTQ+) students, as well as students perceived to be LGBTQ+, is widespread.
+While current federal law provides important support to promote school safety, it does not comprehensively and expressly focus on bullying or harassment and in no way addresses the unique challenges faced by LGBTQ+ youth.
+Studies have shown that bullying and harassment of LGBTQ+ youth contribute to high rates of absenteeism, dropout, adverse health consequences, and academic underachievement.
 When left unchecked, such bullying and harassment can lead to, and has led to, dangerous situations for young people.

-Numerous education, health, law enforcement, and youth development organizations support federal legislation to combat bullying and harassment, including the American Federation of Teachers, American School Health Association, National Association of School Psychologists, National Education Association, and National Parent Teacher Association.
+Numerous education, health, and youth development organizations support federal legislation to combat bullying and harassment, including GLSEN, American Federation of Teachers, American School Health Association, National Association of Elementary School Principals, National Association of School Psychologists, National Association of Secondary School Principals, National Education Association, and National Parent Teacher Association.